-Number of of persons npensation ds of euros)
+Number o of persons mpensation ds of euros)

 2017 2016 2017 2016

-22 24 8,029 7,907
+22 24 8.029 7.907

 A list of the top management is included in the accompanying Corporate Governance report.

 The remuneration consists of a fixed amount and a variable amount.
 The variable remuneration is determined by applying a percentage to the fixed remuneration in each case, based on the extent to which certain annual targets are met.